 Notice the spinner in the column header.
 This indicates that the Impira AutoML is updating the model and is applying this learning to the remainder of the documents in your collection.
 In a few seconds, the “Patient’s Name” column has been updated with the extracted name from every CMS-1500 form.

 Now, we can extract additional information from your claims by adding more fields.
-We can do this by repeating the above steps to add fields such as “Insured’s ID Number”, “Patient’s Address”, and so forth.
+We can do this by repeating the above steps to add fields such as “Insured’s ID Number,” “Patient’s Address,” etc.

 As you add these additional fields, the number of columns in your table will grow.